 The program includes strength training or gym workouts to build muscle.
 Here are some ideas to get you started:

 - Hinge.
 These exercises create a backward shift in weight through the hips with minimal knee movement while bending at the waist.
-Try deadlifts, lying hip extensions.
+Try deadlifts, and lying hip extensions.

 - Pull.
 Exercises that pull the weight toward the body.
-Think dumbbell rows, pull-ups, cable pull-downs, rowing machines.
+Think dumbbell rows, pull-ups, cable pull-downs, and rowing machines.

 Importance of Rest

 As you’re getting started on this fitness journey, understand the importance of rest.
-In this plan, rest is twofold:
+In this plan, the rest is twofold: